 Daramalan College is committed to providing a safe and healthy learning environment, free of illegal drugs.

-Tobacco, alcohol and drugs, other than those medically prescribed, are not to be used by or in the possession of students on College property nor at any College function or activity.
+Tobacco products including e-cigarettes and vapes, alcohol, and drugs other than those medically prescribed, are not to be used by or in the possession of students on College property nor at any College function or activity.

-The staff of the College will take a pastoral approach with regard to assisting students who are victims of substance abuse.
+The staff of the College will take a pastoral approach with regard to assisting students who are victims of substance abuse and associated addictions.

-- 1. The College's Pastoral Care Framework, which incorporates both education and consequences, will be used to manage students involved in substance use and abuse. - 2.
-College teachers incorporate into the curriculum information which focuses on promoting an integrated approach to living that embraces the physical, mental, spiritual and social aspects of life and encourages students to make informed and responsible decisions about the use of alcohol, tobacco and other drugs. - 3.
-The College treats as contide tral, sufficient compals and other endeavours initiated by or on behalf of a student in the context of medical assistance or counselling for substance abuse. - 4.
-The College cooperates with police and other authorities in relation to illegal drugs and alcohol abuse.
+- 1. The College's Pastoral Care Framework, which incorporates both education and consequences, will be used to manage students involved in substance use and abuse.
+In addition to this Framework, the College Substance Abuse (Students) and First Aid Policies are also applied to situations involving substance use and abuse by students. - 2.
+Teachers incorporate into the curriculum, information which focuses on promoting an integrated approach to living that embraces the physical, mental, spiritual and social aspects of life and encourages students to make informed and responsible decisions about the use of alcohol, tobacco (including e-cigarettes and vapes) and other drugs.
+The curriculum, both academic and pastoral, are aligned with the Australian Curriculum and other contemporary, best-practice pastoral programmes adopted by the College. - 3.
+The College treats as confidential, subject to compulsion under law, all communications and other endeavours initiated by or on behalf of a student in the context of medical assistance or counselling for substance abuse. - 4.
+The College cooperates with police and other authorities in relation to illegal drugs and alcohol abuse. - 5.
+All medications, including over the counter medications such as paracetamol, ibuprofen, and antihistamine products, must be stored and administered through the College First Aid Office. - 6.
+The smoking of medically prescribed e-cigarettes and vapes on College grounds is prohibited as per the ACT Smoke-Free Public Places Act 2003.

-Approved 19 May 2020
+Approved May 2024